Marten Gasparini

-Marten Gasparini (born May 24, 1997) is an Italian former professional baseball shortstop for the Kansas City Royals' organization.
+Marten Gasparini (born May 24, 1997) is an Italian former professional baseball shortstop who played in the Kansas City Royals organization his entire minor league career.
 Gasparini received a $1.3 million signing bonus from the Royals, a record bonus for a European player.
 On May 18, 2019, Gasparini announced his retirement from professional baseball after 6 seasons in the Kansas City Royals organization.

 Early life

 Gasparini was raised in the town of Ruda, Friuli, the son of an Italian father (Federico) and a British mother (Wendy).
 His mother, a former track and field athlete, taught English in Italy, using American movies with Italian subtitles to help her students learn the language.
 One such film was For Love of the Game, which piqued Gasparini's interest in baseball.
 He also participated in soccer and martial arts.

 While competing in Little League Baseball at the age of 11, Gasparini caught the attention of scouts.
 He then attended the Italian Baseball Academy in Tirrenia beginning in 2011.
 In 2012, Gasparini competed for the Italian national baseball team in the 15-and-under and 18-and-under Baseball World Championships.